ashwin2k/printwatch/README.md

     print("Redirected output")
 ```

 Redirected outputs will be placed in `logs/` folder.
+You can also use the webserver at `http://127.0.0.1:5001` to monitor the logs locally (will add support for hosted webservers soon).